 Participants should plan to attend every session and practice mindfulness and self-compassion where they can each day throughout the program.

 $390 for pair or group bookings

 Please note that we have a policy of not turning anyone away for financial reasons.
 We offer both concessions and scholarships.
 Please get in touch if you would like to come but cannot afford it.

 Feel free to contact Lyndi on 0435 626 154 to answer any questions or provide more information where desired.
 We hope you can join us in this life enriching course.

-MSC programs will also commence in February and May 2019.
+Other MSC programs will also commence in February and October 2019.
 See separate Event links for further details.